Lust, Caution: Plot

+Hong Kong, 1938

 During the Second Sino-Japanese War, a shy and inexperienced university student, Wong Chia Chi, travels from Shanghai to Hong Kong to begin studying at Lingnan University.
 Male student Kuang Yumin invites her to join his patriotic drama club and she soon becomes a lead actress, inspiring both her audience and her colleagues.
 Inspired by the club's patriotic plays, Kuang persuades the group to make a more concrete contribution to the war against Japan.
-He devises a plan to assassinate Mr. Yee, a special agent and recruiter of the puppet government of Wang Jingwei set up by the Japanese occupation in China.
-The beautiful Chia Chi is chosen to take on the undercover role of "Mrs. Mak", the elegant wife of a trading company owner.
+He devises a plan to assassinate Mr. Yee, a special agent of the puppet government of Wang Jingwei set up by the Japanese occupation in China.
+The beautiful Wong is chosen to take on the undercover role of "Mrs. Mak", the elegant wife of a trading company owner.
 She inserts herself into the social circle of Mrs. Yee.

-Chia Chi catches the eye of Mr. Yee and tries to lure him to a location where he can be assassinated.
-Chia Chi is still a virgin, and she reluctantly consents to having sex with another student involved in the plot in order to practice her role as a married woman.
-Attracted to Chia Chi, Yee nearly falls for the trap but backs out at the last minute.
+Wong is still a virgin, and she reluctantly consents to having sex with another student involved in the plot in order to practice her role as a married woman.
+Attracted to Wong, Yee nearly falls for the trap but backs out at the last minute.
 Soon after, Mr. and Mrs. Yee move back to Shanghai, leaving the students with no further chance to complete their mission.
 While they are preparing to disband, a former subordinate of Yee turns up unannounced and tells them that he is aware of their plans.
 After a violent struggle, the students kill the subordinate and then go into hiding.